For those affected by drug and alcohol addiction, finding a steady and reliable path to sustained sobriety can be a challenge.

 The social, mental, physical, spiritual, and emotional complexities which surround addiction make it uniquely difficult to combat in a clinical or medical sense.

-To put it simply, a 12-step program is a mutual help program or group in which those living sober lives following addiction come together in order to form a supportive community.
+To put it simply, a 12-step programme is a mutual help programme or group in which those living sober lives following addiction come together in order to form a supportive community.

 The common goal of achieving sustained sobriety.

 The end goal, of course, is to help those affected by addiction to live sober (or ‘clean’ in some circles) lives so that they can reach out to and help others as well.

 These sobriety programmes are mutual help and support groups which use socialisation and the concept of group accountability to encourage recovery and abstinence through changes to the outlook and environment of those struggling with addiction to alcohol, drugs, gambling, or even less commonly acknowledged addictions to things like sex.

 It would be pointless to deny that the 12-step system pioneered by Bill Wilson and Dr Bob Smith in 1935 (the system which was the foundation of Alcoholics Anonymous, or AA) is the most recognisable and famous example of this methodology.